Recoil (2011 film): Plot

 Ryan Varrett, is an ex-cop determined to avenge the murder of his family.
 In 2009, when Ryan was a cop in Dallas, Texas, his wife Constance Marie Varrett and 9-year-old son Matt Ryan Varrett were viciously killed by a gang.
 Ryan survived the assault and killed three of the gang.
 However, Ryan quits the Dallas police and hits the road to find everyone else responsible for the deaths of his loved ones.
 Special Agent Frank Sutton of the FBI's Seattle office is investigating the deaths of criminals.

 After killing a rapist named Dale James Burrows, Ryan ends up in the small town of Hope, Washington, where a gas station owner named Kirby directs Ryan to a tiny hotel run by a woman named Darcy.
-Ryan finds Rex Ray Salgado, a member of the gang that attacked Ryan's family.
-It turns out that Hope is under the control of the Circle, a drug and arms dealing biker gang led by Rex's brother, Drayke Salgado, who is on the ATF's most wanted list.
+Ryan finds Rex Ray Santiago, a member of the gang that attacked Ryan's family.
+It turns out that Hope is under the control of the Circle, a drug and arms dealing biker gang led by Rex's brother, Drayke Santiago, who is on the ATF's most wanted list.
 Sheriff Cole is in Drayke's pocket, so Ryan has only himself and Darcy to depend on.

 Ryan kills Rex, Drayke declares war on Ryan, and the town of Hope becomes a battleground.
 It turns out that Drayke masterminded the shooting of Ryan's family members, and the families of other cops who years ago sent him to prison, where he was brutalized.
 Drayke got even with the prisoners who brutalized him, then got even with the cops who put him away.
 After Kirby is killed by Crab, Drayke's right-hand man, Sutton arrives in town, and Cole tries to convince him that Rex's death was an accident.
 Cole thinks that by appeasing the bikers, he is protecting the town from more bloodshed.
 Ryan finds Crab and burns him to death.